RasppleII/a2cloud/docs/ivanx/index.md

 underline;">Spectrum</span>

-[Spectrum][74], for the Apple IIgs, is not provided on the A2CLOUD disk, [but is freely available for download][77]{: target="_blank"}.
+[Spectrum][74], for the Apple IIgs, is not provided on the A2CLOUD disk, [but is freely available for download][77].
 From the Settings menu, choose Port and select the printer port at 4800 baud.
 Then in the Settings menu, choose Online Display and select VT-100 (monochrome text), or ANSI (color and graphic text, though slower).
 Then from the Show menu, choose Online Display.
 If